maximlevitsky/ASDS/README.md

 It is needed since ship at 1:100 is huge so it won't support itself if only made of paper.

 To build you need two 1meter x 70 cm sheets of 4 mm thick foamboard.
-5 or 3 mm probalby will work just fine, but thiker that 5 mm foamboard is not recommented.
+5 or 3 mm probalby will work just fine, but thicker that 5 mm foamboard is not recommented.

 You will also need a brick of Plasticine (or some other semi soft modelling clay) to fill some voids.